sarahrmoeller/alfah/README.md

 Sample input and output file for Transformer.

 Doing this reformatting is not absolutely necessary.
 You may be able to adjust fairseq commands instead.
 Refer to its documentation: https://fairseq.readthedocs.io/en/latest/overview.html

+## habitual_be : Habitual Be Tagger

+Code and documentation listed to recreate and use model.
+Contains minor differences from LREC code tailored to functional goals (e.g. increase in habitual recall threshold).
+Aditionally contains a file to utilize the model to tag new sentences.

 ## multiple_negation : Multiple Negation Tagger